COVID-19 pandemic in New Zealand: Government response approval

 An Utting Research poll conducted on 1–2 March 2020 found that 47% of respondents were satisfied with the government's overall response to the COVID-19 outbreak, with 34% unsatisfied and 19% unsure.
 A subsequent poll conducted on 21–22 March, prior to the lockdown announcement, found that 62% of respondents were satisfied with the response.
 However, 37% were not confident a large-scale outbreak could be prevented in New Zealand, with 26% confident and 36% unsure.

 A Newshub–Reid Research poll conducted from 8 to 16 May 2020 asked whether it was "the right call" to implement the March–April nationwide Level 4 stay-at-home order.
 91.6% responded "yes", 6% "no" and 2.5% "don't know".

 On 9 August 2020, a Horizon Research poll found that trust in the Ministry of Health and Government's ability to manage the COVID-19 pandemic was 82%, down from 91% in April 2020.
 The poll also found that 64% of New Zealanders still "totally" trusted the Government and Ministry of Health, down from 75% in April.

 A poll by Stickybeak for The Spinoff on 16–17 February 2021 found that 79% of people rated the government's response as "excellent" or "good" overall while 12% of people rated it "bad" or "terrible".
 Similarly, 79% of people approved of the decision to move Auckland to Alert Level 3 on 14 February while 12% opposed, and 67% supported moving the rest of the country to Level 2 while 19% opposed.

 An 18–22 August 2021 poll by Stickybeak for the Spinoff found that 84% of people supported the decision to move to Alert Level 4 on 17 August, with 10% opposed.
 Of the 84%, 72% of people strongly supported the decision.
 Overall, 79% of people supported the government's response to the virus while 12% opposed; these values are unchanged from their February poll.

 In early August the New Zealand government locked down the country in an attempt to stop the Delta Variant, while initially supportive of the governments response, public opinion declined significantly as the lockdown continued and the government initially refused to give up on its elimination strategy.
 An October poll found In November 2021, polling showed that support for both the government and trust in its response had dropped in-part due to the ongoing lockdown to stop the Delta Variant.

 Between 17 and 28 November 2022, The New Zealand Herald commissioned two polls by polling company Dynata, which both surveyed a thousand people.
-The first survey found that 51% of respondents thought that New Zealand's COVID-19 response had divided the country while 37% though that the COVID-19 response had unified the country.
+The first survey found that 51% of respondents thought that New Zealand's COVID-19 response had divided the country while 37% thought that the COVID-19 response had unified the country.
 The second survey found that 57% of respondents thought that New Zealand's response to COVID-19 had been "well-judged and appropriate."
 By contrast, 25% disagreed while 18% were undecided on the matter.